News & Events

 The National Museum of the Pacific War’s Nimitz Jr. Corps introduces youth to the values, innovations, and experiences of our Greatest Generation.
 Through fun games, exhibit exploration, art, and science the Nimitz Jr. Corps aims to create the next generation of history enthusiasts, museum stewards, and good citizens.

-Join the Nimitz Jr. Corps on Saturday January 20, 2018 at the National Museum of the Pacific War to learn about the men and women who served in the six branches of our Armed Forces during WWII and led America to victory!
+Join the Nimitz Jr. Corps on Saturday, January 20, 2018, at the National Museum of the Pacific War to learn about the men and women who served in the six branches of our Armed Forces during WWII and led America to victory!
 Children ages 8-13 will translate military lingo, learn to tell military time, make their own Victory pins to wear proudly, and figure out what to do when the Captains Coming!
-Nimitz Jr. Corps is from 1:00pm-5:00pm and is free of charge.
-Participation is limited so please register by contacting Barbara Ford at 830-997-8700 ext.
+Nimitz Jr. Corps is from 1:00pm-5:00 pm and is free of charge.
+Participation is limited so please register by contacting Barbara Ford at 830-997-8600 ext.
 225.

 - Anchors Aweigh: Sailors, Soldiers, Airmen and Marines of WWII